What Is Oral Appliance Therapy for Sleep Apnea?

 Oral appliance therapy works, and it works naturally to prevent many of the common conditions that cause sleep apnea in the first place.
 In fact, oral appliance therapy is a proven method approved by the American Academy of Sleep Medicine.
 In about 3 months of oral appliance therapy, many patients will be 90% symptom-free.
 You could easily be one of these patients.
 If it sounds like oral appliance therapy could work for you, we think so too.
 Get in touch with us today for a simple consultation so we can tell you anything else you’d like to know about oral appliance therapy, its benefits, and whether it would work for you!

-Koala® Center for Sleep and TMJ Disorders has locations throughout Illinois, Indiana, Missouri, New Mexico, New York, Texas, and Wisconsin, so please visit our Locations page for these locations’ addresses and contact information.
+Koala® Center For Sleep & TMJ Disorders has locations throughout Illinois, Indiana, Missouri, Texas and Wisconsin so please visit our Locations page for these locations’ addresses and contact information.
 Alternatively, you can simply call us at (855) 977-0400, and we’ll help you find the location nearest you.
 Get in touch with us today to book your consultation and learn everything we know about oral appliance therapy!